kay-el-zed/saltybet_tools_firefox_addon/README.md

-# saltybet_tools_chrome_extension
+# saltybet_tools_firefox_addon

-Firefox extension to show statistics in the saltybet window.
-Small changes required to make it compatible with Firefox, with some personal edits.
+Fork of the chrome extension repo.
+Firefox add-on to show statistics in the saltybet window.
+Very small manifest changes needed to make it compatible with Firefox, while adding some personal edits.

 ![Screenshot](/screenshot.png)